 Structured art is appreciated for the tangible experience it provides – the Torqued Ellipses has a different feel in the interior and another in the exterior.
-The experience of walking round the Torqued Ellipse is quite awakening.
+The experience of walking around the Torqued Ellipse is quite awakening.
 The steel surface of the structure is covered in a layer of rust and it is not by chance neither is it due to neglect.
 Sandblasting is responsible for the appearance, an idea that had been cooking in the mind of Richard Serra1, for more than 25 years before finally being actualized.

 What the visitor experiences

 Upon his realization that most cities around the world are characterized by angled buildings, Serra burned with the desire to create a vocabulary that featured curvilinear forms.
 A curved piece may not seem like much when it is small enough to fit in your hand but wait until you are able to walk into and around it.

 Walking around the curve is a mystery as you begin but some parts like the cave are self-revealing.
 Stepping inside the cave door, the structure does appear to move in line with your movements.
 At some point, it appears to be leaning over your head and in another location, leans in the opposite direction from you.
 So, how did the Torqued Ellipses by Richard Serra come into being?